PedroBolson/Desafio2-ImplementacaoBlog/README.md

    `npm install`

 4. **Compile the project:**
-   Run the command below for Webpack to bundle the TypeScript files and generate the single file in `dist/main.js:
+   Run the commands below for Webpack to bundle the TypeScript files and generate the single file in `dist/main.js`:
    `npm run build`
+   `tsc ./src/script/shop.ts --outDir ./dist/script/`

-5. **Open the project:**
+6. **Open the project:**
    Open the `index.html` file in your browser or use a local server (such as Live Server) to view the application.

 ### Development